 That’s important to realize, and since the bull market that followed the 2008 Great Recession brought on by the US Housing Crisis caused the markets to go higher than it has ever gone before in its history, even if that trend does not continue, we will still see a massive recovery.

 According to a recent CNBC article, this is what you need to know about a bear market:

-Tony Robbins, in his best selling book Unshakeable (written specifically to help people who were hurt by the 2008 financial crisis and beyond) talks specifically about how bear markets creates the opportunity for geometric growth.
+In his best-selling book Unshakeable, written specifically to help people who were hurt by the 2008 financial crisis and beyond, Tony Robbins wrote specifically about how bear markets create the opportunity for geometric growth.
 Geometric growth means expanding your business 3 to 5 times or more in one year.

 The Strategy for Geometric Growth

-** Please note that the below strategies are based on my opinion, ALWAYS consult professional accountants, lawyers, and any other professionals or government officials that can provide you with accurate information that is tailored for your individual needs.
+Before we continue, please note that the below strategies are based on my opinion, ALWAYS consult professional accountants, lawyers, and any other professionals or government officials that can provide you with accurate information that is tailored for your individual needs.
 Never make business decisions solely on the opinions published on the internet or social media websites.

 Scenario 1 – A Competitor Wants to Sell

 Some of your competitors are going to be in financial trouble and will be looking to sell their business.
 You can capitalize on their financial needs and acquire an entire company for a drastically reduced amount.
 Done right and the seller will see you as a rescuer.

 This can be an amazing opportunity to acquire capital in the form of buildings, vehicles, tools, and other items related to your business as well as the opportunity to add qualified people who will have skills and abilities unique to your team.

 You will also acquire their customer list, social media sites, websites, phone numbers and business listings on search engines like Google.
 As well as take advantage of new product lines, new services to offer, and new suppliers that previously you were unable to acquire on your own.